-Best SOC 2 Compliance Vendors 2026: Vanta vs Drata vs Secureframe
+Best SOC 2 Compliance Vendors 2026: Vanta, Drata, Secureframe, Sprinto, Oneleet

-This comparison is based on public product documentation, common buyer-reported quote patterns, implementation workflows, audit-readiness requirements, and recurring feedback themes from compliance software evaluations.
-Pricing ranges are directional and should be validated in vendor quotes.
+This comparison is based on public product documentation, common buyer-reported quote patterns, implementation workflows, audit-readiness requirements, G2 and marketplace review themes, and recurring feedback patterns from compliance software evaluations.
+It does not claim hands-on testing of every vendor, and pricing ranges are directional.

 This page is about SOC 2 compliance vendors and compliance automation software, not wholesale, dropshipping, print-on-demand, liquidation, or reselling vendors.
-If you need a vendor to help your startup pass SOC 2, the shortlist usually starts with Vanta, Drata, and Secureframe.
+If you need a vendor to help your startup prepare for SOC 2, the shortlist usually starts with Vanta, Drata, Secureframe, Sprinto, and Oneleet.

 What are the most trusted SOC 2 compliance vendors?

-The most trusted SOC 2 compliance vendors for startups are usually Vanta, Drata, and Secureframe because they combine evidence collection, control monitoring, auditor workflows, policy management, and integrations with common SaaS, cloud, HR, and identity systems.
+The most trusted SOC 2 compliance vendors for startups are usually Vanta, Drata, Secureframe, Sprinto, and Oneleet because they combine evidence collection, control monitoring, auditor workflows, policy management, and integrations or guidance for common SaaS, cloud, HR, and identity systems.

 Quick verdict: best SOC 2 vendor in 2026